 At the time of formation of the District, assessment rates were set so that assessment revenues were sufficient to fund the maintenance services required for the maintenance of the improvements within the District that provide a special benefit to parcels within the District.
-However, since 1999 when a provision for adjusting the assessment rates annually for inflation was not approved by property owners, the frequency and level of maintenance services which the District has been able to provide has gradually been reduced.
+However, since 2003 when a provision for adjusting the assessment rates annually for inflation was not approved by property owners, the frequency and level of maintenance services which the District has been able to provide has gradually been reduced.
 While the cost of labor, materials, utilities and other services have continued to increase annually, the assessment revenues have not increased.

-The table and graph below reflect the estimated decline in purchasing power since the District was formed based on the increase in the Engineering News Record Construction Cost Index for the San Francisco Area (CCI) since 1999.
+The table and graph below reflect the estimated decline in purchasing power since the District was formed based on the increase in the Engineering News Record Construction Cost Index for the San Francisco Area

+(CCI) since 2003.
 Common labor costs and wages in dollars per hour are primary components of CCI and are reflections of the cost of providing services in the District.

-The graph illustrates the fact that the level of maintenance services that the District can currently provide from assessment revenue funding only is estimated to be approximately 39% of the level that could be provided in 1999.
-Maintenance levels have been reduced since the District's fund balance is projected to be depleted this year.
+The graph illustrates the fact that the level of maintenance services that the District can currently provide from assessment revenue funding only, is estimated to be approximately 32% of the level that could be provided in 2003.
+Maintenance levels have been significantly reduced to keep District costs in alignment with District revenue.

-Further reductions in maintenance levels will occur in order to reduce expenditures to match assessment revenues.
-This will include reductions in the frequency of tree trimming and other maintenance activities.
 Since the District is required to maintain drainage and water quality basins under the City's NPDES permit, the reduction in maintenance service levels will occur in other areas and are expected to impact the appearance of landscaping, and other improvements within the District in coming years.

-There are various methods which may be used to address this issue including continued reductions in maintenance service levels, or submitting a Proposition 218 ballot measure to the property owners in order to adjust assessment rates to fully fund District expenditures which would include a provision for annual escalation of rates to account or inflation.
+There are various methods which may be used to address this issue including continued reductions in maintenance service levels, or submitting a Proposition 218 ballot measure to the property owners in order to adjust assessment rates to fully fund District expenditures which would include a provision for annual escalation of rates to account for inflation.